ivop/run-bbc-basic/README.md

 ### Why?

 This was mostly written to examine what minimal MOS functionality one needs to implement to get a mostly fully working BBC Basic, and how.
-I want to know this before starting a port in assembly on a new machine.
+I wanted to know this before starting a port in assembly on a new machine.

 ### Build instructions?